kristoforerickson/resume/src/pages/resume.md

 ## SUMMARY

-Software engineering Manager with 16 years of experience.
-Proven skills in optimizing and scaling large software solutions and teams.
-For the last 5 years, I have been freelancing full-time working on projects for startups, small businesses, international companies & government agencies focusing on e-Commerce, SaaS, FinTech, ERP & IoT solutions.
+Hello 👋 I am a Software Engineering Manager with 16 years of experience.
+Throughout my career I have proven my skills in optimizing and scaling large software solutions and teams.
+For the last 6 years, I have been freelancing full-time working on projects for startups, small businesses, & government agencies focusing on e-Commerce, SaaS, FinTech, ERP & IoT solutions.

 ## EXPERIENCE